awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 1. Execute the following command to create a parameter\.

    ```
-   aws ssm put-parameter --name "a_name" --value "a value, or a comma-separated list of values" --type String or StringList
+   aws ssm put-parameter --name "parameter_name" --value "a parameter value, or a comma-separated list of values" --type String or StringList
    ```

    If successful, the command returns the version number of the parameter\.